How To Create Table In Mysql With Primary Key

 ALTER TABLE table_name ADD PRIMARY KEY(column_list);

-The following example adds the id
+The following example adds the id column to the primary key.

-table without a primary key.
+First, create the pkdemos table without a primary key.

 Code language: SQL (Structured Query Language) ( sql )